aftrmarket/aftr-js/README.md

     { name: "TAG_NAME2", value: "TAG_VALUE2" }
 ]
 ```
+Please note that if you'd like to have your asset implement [ANS-110](https://github.com/ArweaveTeam/arweave-standards/blob/master/ans/ANS-110.md), you'll need to add those tags.
+AFTR-JS does not implement ANS-110 by default.

 4. env (optional, defaults to mainnet) - "PROD" | "TEST"
 The env parameter allows you to create repos on the Arweave Mainnet (default) or the Arweave Testnet.
 Mainnet repos can be found on [aftr.market](https://aftr.market) and Testnet repos can be found on [test.aftr.market](https://test.aftr.market).